oracle-livelabs/adb/shared/adb-speaks-human/audit-database-activity/audit-database-activity.md

 10. Return to the browser tab for **Oracle Data Safe** and wait a couple of minutes for Oracle Data Safe to produce the alerts.

-## Task 3: Review alerts in Oracle Data Safe
+## Task 3: Review Alerts in Oracle Data Safe

 1. In the **Security center** section on the left, click **Alerts**.